 Analyzing Wells Fargo's Unusual Options Activity

-On Thursday, shares of Wells Fargo (NYSE:WFC) saw unusual options activity.
-After the option alert, the stock price moved up to $44.96.
+Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $44.72.

 - Sentiment: BEARISH